517: No Such Thing As Julius Caesar's Dad Jokes

 That's a fact.
 That's a good fact.

-As in, if you give her a picture of loads of fish, she'll recognise that they're fish, but the puffer fish will go, puffer fish.
+As in, if you give her a picture of loads of fish, she'll recognise that they're fish, but they're puffer fish.
+She'll go, puffer fish.

 Oh, nice.